-Let’s not beat around the bush (pardon the pun), I’m angry, borderline pissed off.
+Let’s not beat around the bush (pardon the pun), I’m angry, borderline pissed off even.
 Why?
 Streets of Rage 3 is why!
 Two years after the legendary Streets of Rage 2 graced our television sets, Sega finally released the sequel and it ain’t pretty.
-My anger stems from the disbelief that they haven’t managed to improve on SOR2 in any way.
-Well, that’s a bit harsh but the good points are certainly outweighed by the bad.
+Where does my anger stem from?
+The disbelief that they haven’t managed to improve on SOR2 in any way.
+Okay, that’s a bit harsh but the good points are certainly outweighed by the bad.

-Okay, so it looks worse and sounds worse.
-Surely the excellent SOR2 gameplay remains?
+Okay, so it looks worse and sounds worse than Streets of Rage 2.
+Surely the excellent gameplay remains?
 Barely…

-SOR2’s main flaw that it was too easy and there weren’t enough stages.
-Sega have clearly taken this to heart because SOR3 is rock solid, even on Easy!
-Whilst this is partly due to the improved AI, it’s mostly due to all the aforementioned gameplay flaws which leads to a lot of frustration.
+Streets of Rage 2’s main flaw was that it was too easy and there weren’t enough stages.
+Sega have clearly taken this to heart because SOR3 is rock solid, even on ‘Easy’!
+While this is partly due to the improved AI, it’s mostly due to all the aforementioned gameplay flaws which leads to a lot of frustration.
 The learning curve is completely off.
 SOR2 just needed a few more stages, SOR3 needs a complete rehash.